jaim1n/Weather-Kitty/README.md

 - ### Web Application
 [PyScript](https://pyscript.com/) is brand new to me, as is Python in general, so it's going to take a lot of time and patience for me to work out all of the kinks and get a usable demo up and running.

-So far, [this](https://jaim1n.github.io/hearts.html) is all I've done with PyScript.
+So far, [this](https://jaim1n.github.io/pyscript/hearts/hearts.html) is all I've done with PyScript.
 It doesn't seem to handle user inputs as simple as my Codespaces terminal does, so this might take a bit longer than I anticipated.

+**UPDATE:** [Here](https://jaim1n.github.io/pyscript/wk-lite/wk-lite.html) is a very lite version that can handle a single input and return it in bubble text.